mkresnick11/Telling-Stories-with-Data/README.md

 # What I Hope to Learn

-I want to learn how to present data in a compelling and engaging way.
+I want to learn how to present data in a compelling, engaging and ultimately persuasive way.

 # Portfolio